 3. Thou Shall Be Direct

 The direct approach is the best approach.
 Make sure that at the end of your message there’s a call-to-action.
-A DM slide is kind of like a cover letter.
+A DM slide is kind of like a cover letter, it gets the conversation going.
 If you want her number, ask.
 If you want to casually hang out, ask.
 If you want to take her on a date, ask.
 Once again, the worst she can say is no or, “Hell Nah.
 I’d rather be by myself than with your ugly ass,” but that’s very rare.

 4. Thou Shall Not Send or Ask for Nudes

 May seem obvious, but then why do so many guys still do it!?
 This is the worst X-rated approach on the planet for one simple reason: just because you want to see her naked doesn’t mean she wants to see you naked.
 Asking for nudes is almost as bad as sending them.
 Plus, you just make yourself look dehydrated as hell.
 I did say be direct, but asking for nudes as an introduction is just savage.

 Before hitting send, think to yourself, “Can I make this any better?”
 You wouldn’t just send an essay to your professor or a job application to an employer without revising it first, and this is no different.
 Remember, first impressions matter.
 Well, hitting on someone and doing schoolwork/getting a job are kind of different, but that’s not the point.
 The point is that you should be taking care (like Drake) with your DM by looking over your spelling and apparent level of thirstiness.
 Hit send only when you can proudly say, “I got all the game!!!”

 6. Thou Shall Not Double Message